 - Godot - for 2D games and jams.
-I used to use Game Maker Studio more prominently, but have been actively transitioning away from it.
+I used to use Game Maker Studio more prominently, but now I solidly use Godot in its place.

 I do almost all of my writing in Markdown, or in custom-authored supersets of Markdown.